 With the holidays upon us, it is important to remember that with the festivities comes delicious holiday foods!
 For our furry friends, the holidays may come with the opportunity to taste some of these delicious foods.
-We must be aware, however that some of these foods are not safe for our canine companions.
+We must be aware, however, of some of these unsafe foods for your dog.

 The effects that alcohol has on humans are the same in our dogs, compounded by their significantly smaller size.
 Be sure to keep any alcohol out of the reach of your dog, as ingestion can result in diarrhea, vomiting, loss of coordination and trouble breathing.

 Cooking bones weakens them, and if our dogs ingest cooked bones, they can break and fracture, resulting in sharp fragments that can cause internal injuries.